ovh/docs/pages/web/hosting/sql_change_password/guide.en-gb.md

 There are two possible cases:

 - Case 1: Your website database is part of your hosting plan.
-- Case 2: It is included in a *CloudDB* offer, in which case you will need to find the **server name** and the **username** of your database, in order to identify the database without any risk of error.
+- Case 2: It is included in a *Web Cloud Databases* offer, in which case you will need to find the **server name** and the **username** of your database, in order to identify the database without any risk of error.

 To determine which case applies to your website, in the configuration file identified in [step 1](#step1), start by noting down the name of its database: